 DETERMINATION OF HYDRATION/EXPANSION VOLUME

 E-1 TEST SPECIMENS

-E-1.1 For the purpose of this test, test specimens each weighing about 100 g shall be drawn from the test sample as given in 10.1.3.
+For the purpose of this test, test specimens each weighing about 100 g shall be drawn from the test sample as given in 10.1.3.

 E-2 CONDITIONING OF THE SPECIMENS

-E-2.1 Prior to evaluation, the test specimens shall be conditioned in standard atmosphere at 65

-± 2 percent relative humidity and (27 ± 2) °C temperature for 48 h.
+Prior to evaluation, the test specimens shall be conditioned in standard atmosphere at 65 percent ± 2 percent relative humidity and (27 ± 2) °C temperature for 48 h.

 E-3 PROCEDURE

-E-3.1 Immediately after conditioning (see E-2.1), break and crush the block by hand into dust particles.
+Immediately after conditioning (see E-2), break and crush the block by hand into dust particles.
 Remove the fibre by rubbing between the palms.
 Weigh one test specimen to the nearest 0.5 g and add to a large tub.
 To the dust slowly mix water until completely expand all the coir pith particles.
 Measure the volume of the loose expanded fluffy coir pith without compacting on a litre by litre basis.
 The number of litres multiplied by 10 gives the expansion or hydration volume corresponds to 1 kg of coir pith.

 ANNEX F